KrzysztofGoc/Coffee-wifi/README.md

-# Coffe-Wifi-Project
+# Coffe-Wifi
-Coffe&amp;Wifi Project
+Coffe&amp;Wifi

-Online course side project, created to learn about Flask and WTForms as well as Jinja templating engine.
+Created to learn about Flask and WTForms as well as Jinja templating engine.

+Uses flask-login, bcrypt for user authentication, flask-sqlalchemy for database, wtform for forms, flask-migrate for migrations